 I find it interesting that we are to be light in the world, yet on Halloween Christians literally turn off their lights in their house and ignore kids as they come up to their door.
 Shouldn’t we shine our light even more bright on Halloween?

 Isn’t Halloween a Christians dream?
 Tons of people coming together, having fun, willingly coming to your door.
 It’s an opportunity to be Jesus to them without you having to do anything except buy some candy beforehand and hand it out.

 I think Halloween-as we know it today-is an American tradition.
 I don’t believe that when my kids and I dress in costumes and go trick-or-treating that we are worshiping the devil or participating in satanic rituals.
 I find it hard to believe that when seeds of salvation are being planted that Satan likes that.
 Absolutely, there are people who take advantage of Halloween and do crazy, evil things.
 People do that on many other nights as well.
 Christ in us is stronger and we don’t have to give in to the devil’s power.

 For goodness sake!
-Buy some candy, turn on all your lights and give kids candy when they ring your doorbell.
-In fact, give out the best candy—be light!
+Buy some bulk party snacks for the trick or treaters, turn on all your lights and give kids candy when they ring your doorbell.
+In fact, give out the best candy-be light!
 Be the best house on the block.